 1.5 + 1.5 = 3, right?
 So a 3T MRI is twice as good as a 1.5T MRI, right?
-As far as the field strength is concerned – sure.
-In the world of sales and marketing – absolutely.
-But from an imaging standpoint, from a throughput standpoint, and from a cashflow standpoint – maybe not.
-Before you spend (in some cases) twice the money for a 3T, it might benefit you to take a look at what it can do for you, what it can’t, and what you are planning on doing with it!
+As far as the field strength is concerned, sure.
+In the world of sales and marketing, absolutely.
+But from an imaging standpoint, a throughput standpoint, and a cashflow standpoint, maybe not.

-Image noise is always present in an MRI scan – think of it in terms of “white noise” if that helps.
-Most of this noise actually comes from the patient’s body as well as the electronics inherent in the MRI system.
-The goal is to have more “signal” creating an image than “noise” which can affect the image quality.
-This can be achieved by both 3T and 1.5T MRI, but in different ways…..
+One of the biggest selling points for 3T is its image noise reduction.
+Image noise is always present in an MRI scan – almost like static in a television image.
+Most noise actually comes from the patient’s body and the electronics inherent to the MRI system.
+The goal is to have more signal creating image than noise that can affect quality.
+This is done by both 3T and 1.5T MRI scanners, but in different ways.

-10 year old girls tend to be especially loud.
-If they congregate together at a birthday party the excitement makes them even more so.
-Games keep them busy until the party can mercifully end.
-If you wish to have a proper game of musical chairs for instance, you have two choices if you want everyone to hear the music:
+10 year-old girls can be very loud- especially if they congregate at a birthday party- so parents plan games to keep them busy until the party can, mercifully, end.
+If you wish to have a proper game of musical chairs, you have two choices if you want everyone to hear the music:

 - Turn up the volume